 I adore peonies; their perfume is quite overwhelming – I only wish I could post the aroma via my blog.
 I inherited 4 varieties in this bed, they were very well established when I got here.
 I have no idea of their varieties, but these are my favourites.
 They have bloomed without fail for the 12 years I have had the garden; I hardly ever do anything by way of maintenance, except give them an occasional feed.

-I’m starting my blog post with one of my favourite bakes of all time.
+I’m starting my brand new blog with a post about one of my favourite bakes of all time.
 I learnt how to make shortbread at school and I have been making it ever since.
 My teacher taught us to remember the quantities of ingredients as “2, 4, 6” back in the day when pounds and ounces were the only unit of choice.
 Nowadays I do the conversion subconsciously each time I make a batch.

 Since moving to Scotland, the motherland of this well known bake, I have acquired a number of traditional shortbread moulds which help transform something that looks a wee bit on the plain side into a real show-stopper.
 The one in the middle of the picture above was recently given to me by a friend.
 It’s a real beauty and the mould I used to make the shortbread in the image below.

 So, to the recipe.
 If you don’t have a mould, press the dough into an 18cm square tin.
 You can also roll it out to a thickness of about 1cm and stamp with cookie cutters (picture below) – this quantity of dough will make 12 x 6cm rounds.
-For a non gluten free version, use white spelt or plain wheat flour.
+I’ve also added some steps for making 8cm rounds if you have a smaller shortbread mould.
+I used this mould to make the shortbread on my 2019 Burns Night post.

 50g caster sugar + a little extra for dusting

-Put the sugar in a bowl with the butter and mix together until soft and creamy.
+Put the sugar in a bowl with the fat and spread and mix together until soft and creamy.
 Add the flour and gradually work the ingredients together until well blended, then bring the mixture together with your hands to form a soft dough.

 Lightly dust a 15 x 20cm shortbread mould with extra flour and press the mixture into the mould, making sure it is packed snugly into the corners.
 I usually start to gently peel the dough back from the mould edges before turning it over onto a lined baking tray and giving it a bit of a thump to remove it from the mould.